jenkrame21/Auth-Friends/README.md

 [] - * You can setup `isLoading` state in your Login component, and show a spinner on your form or in your button while the login request is happening.
 [x] - * When the request returns, save the token to `localStorage`, then use the history object in your Login component to navigate your user to your FriendsList route
 [x] - * Create a `<PrivateRoute />` component to protect your other routes.
 It should check localStorage for a token, and redirect the user to your login route if there is not a token.
-[] - * Create a protected route for your friends list.
+[x] - * Create a protected route for your friends list.
 Remember, if the user isn't logged in, navigating to this protected route will redirect them to the login page.
-[] - * In your FriendsList component, rendered with `<ProtectedRoute />`, you will create a list of your friends that you get from the API.
+[x] - * In your FriendsList component, rendered with `<ProtectedRoute />`, you will create a list of your friends that you get from the API.

 **Adding New Friends**
 [x] - * Create a form to collects data for a new friend.